Labels: kid-friendly crafts

 I love cuddling up under a blanket in the winter, swinging one over the hammock, or taking one along for a picnic in the summer.
 And I always have a blanket (or two) in the back of my mama-van.
 Here's a peek at my full collection of thrifted blankets.

 this post).
 And the solid striped one I made from thrifted jeans and a sheet for the backing (you can check out that one here).

-This post is sponsored by HP.
-Thank you for supporting the sponsors that make this blog possible.
+This post is sponsored by ILovetoCreate and Blueprint Social.
+Thank you for supporting the companies that support this blog!

 I'm always looking for new ways to recycle common thrift store items, and t-shirts are one of the easiest materials to work with.
 We use linens every night at dinner, but our current ones are getting a little sad-looking.
 So recycled t-shirt placemats it is!
 I love the shibori trend online right now, so I decided to give them a little color using a Tulip One-Step Tie-Dye Kit.